flawnson/Fulcrum-Gateway/README.md

 TWILIO_AUTH_TOKEN="twilio auth token"
 TWILIO_PHONE_NUMBER="phone number used to send out SMS"
 ```

+and run node (Before you actually run though you'll want to set up the database in the following section):
+`ts-node index.ts`

+or if you want to use nodemon:
+`nodemon index.ts`

+To run Jest tests:
+`npm test`

 ## Database setup
 You can install postgres any way you want.
 Using brew or their GUI interface will work.